pvandervelde/mindvortex/src/posts/2017-12-19-Software-development-pipeline-Design-resilience.md

 to be able to handle the next question is how the pipeline can handle these situations, both in terms of what the expected responses are and in terms of how the pipeline should be designed.

-There are a mirriad of simple steps that can be taken to provide a base level of resilience.
+There are a myriad of simple steps that can be taken to provide a base level of resilience.
 None of these simple steps will guard against major trauma but they will be able to either prevent or smooth out many of the smaller issues that would otherwise cause the development team to lose faith in the pipeline outputs.
 Some examples of simple steps that can be taken to improve resilience in